Beverley Manley

-Beverley Lois Anderson-Manley (born 8 November 1941) is a Jamaican public figure and Former First Lady of Jamaica between 1972 and 1980.
+Beverley Lois Anderson-Manley (born 8 November 1941) is a Jamaican public figure who was the First Lady of Jamaica between 1972 and 1980.
 In the 1970s, she emerged as a leader in women's rights advocacy, leading a campaign for a maternity leave.
 From 1972 to 1993, she was married to Michael Manley, who was Prime Minister of Jamaica from 1972 to 1980.
 Manley was known for being more radical than her husband and helping him connect with Jamaica's black population.
 She was a popular figure among the majority of Jamaicans.
 Manley also co-founded a radio show, The Breakfast Club, with Eric Anthony Abrahams in 1992.
 After divorcing Michael, she published The Manley Memoirs in 2008, and in 2012 she married Donald Keith Duncan.

 Early life

 Beverley Lois Anderson was born on 8 November 1941, to Esmine Anderson and Eric Anderson, and she grew up in "meager" surroundings in a working-class family.
 She had African ancestry.
 Her father was a clerk for the Jamaica Railway Corporation.
 Manley started her career as a model and a public broadcaster, becoming a popular figure known for favoring Jamaican music over music from other countries.
 In the 1970s, she attended the University of the West Indies, Mona.